fieldtrip/website/contribute.md

 ## Contribute documentation

-This FieldTrip website is a [Wiki](http://en.wikipedia.org/wiki/Wiki) (just like [Wikipedia](http://en.wikipedia.org/)), which allows anyone visiting the site to add, remove, or otherwise edit all content, very quickly and easily, without the need for registration.
-The IP addresses of people that make changes are logged, and they can be blocked if needed.
-Please act responsibly and make changes that improve this site.
+You are invited to add your own tutorials, example scripts or answers to frequently asked questions.
+Every time you type an email explaining something about FieldTrip, please consider whether you could add it to this website for others to learn from as well.

-We invite you to add your own example scripts or frequently asked questions on the wiki.
-Also tutorials can be added.
-Every time you explain somebody something about FieldTrip, please consider whether you could use the wiki for this so others can learn from it as well.
+You can contribute directly to the documentation on this website by going to [github](https://github.com/fieldtrip/website), edit or add a page there and send your suggestion as a "pull request".
+All contributions are reviewed by the maintainers, so if you are not sure about the quality of your contribution, just submit it to us and we will check, improve and/or provide feedback if needed.

 When you add documentation, please consider the [documentation guidelines](/development/guidelines/documentation) to keep it consistent with other documentation and to facilitate cross-linking.

 ## Request enhancements